-Level 2 cash instruments include money market instruments, less liquid government bonds, most government agency obligations and mortgage-backed securities, corporate bonds, certain mortgage products, less liquid listed equities, and state, municipal and provincial obligations.
-Valuations for these types of instruments include transactions in markets that are not considered to be active, but are valued based on guoted market prices, broker or dealer quotations, vendor prices, or alternative pricing sources with reasonable levels of price transparency.
-Where there are no observable market prices, fair value is determined by reference to either bond issuances of the same issuer as proxy inputs to obtain discounted cash flows.
-In the absence of observable bond or credit default swap spreads for the respective issuer, similar referenced assets or sector averages are applied as proxy (appropriateness of proxies are based on issuer, coupon, maturity and industry).
+Level 2 cash instruments include money market instruments, less liquid government bonds, most government agency obligations, mortgage-backed securities, and other asset-backed securities, corporate bonds, certain mortgage products, less liquid listed equities, and state, municipal and provincial obligations.
+Valuations for these types of instruments include transactions in markets that are not considered to be active, but are valued based on quoted market prices, broker or dealer quotations, vendor prices, or alternative pricing sources with reasonable levels of price transparency.
+Where there are no observable market prices, fair value is determined by reference to other bond issuances of the same issuer as proxy inputs to obtain discounted cash flows.
+In the absence of observable bond or credit default swap ("CDS") spreads for the respective issuer, similar referenced assets or sector averages are applied as proxy (appropriateness of proxies are based on issuer, coupon, maturity and industry).